-“First and foremost then I have seen a tendency among graduates that they are afraid that the first job they get they will have to stay with for the rest of their careers.
-This is of course not something to be worried about as with anything else in life you can always change at a later point if you find out it was not the right thing for you or if a better opportunity appears.”
+“First and foremost I have seen a tendency among graduates that they are afraid that the first job is defining what they should do for the rest of their careers.
+This is of course not true since you can always change direction at a later point if you find out it was not the right thing for you or if a better opportunity appears.”

 Johan believes that patience is an important skill to have when landing the first full-time job.

-“I would say that in general I would urge newly graduates to stay a bit longer in their roles and not always have the need to constantly change roles and companies.
-Nowadays you see many young professionals who are in desperate need to try something new after 8 – 12 months, but from my experience a lot of the benefits actually only starts to appear after you have been in the same role and the same company for a sustained period of time.
+“I would urge new graduates to stay a bit longer in their roles and not always have the need to constantly change roles and companies.
+Nowadays you see many young professionals who are in desperate need to try something new after 8 – 12 months, but from my experience, a lot of the benefits actually only start to appear after you have been in the same role and the same company for a sustained time.
 One of the key things you develop over time is the network which is only attainable over time and will be extremely valuable for the rest of your career.
 So it’s not a downside that you have been in the same company for many years (2 – 5) on the contrary, I think it’s something that companies will value.”

 Finally Johan encourages that student aim to get a part-time position during their studies.

 “It’s by far the easiest way to land a graduate job and will position you nicely as the company will be familiar with your work.
-It can be tough landing the first job out of university and a student job can be a real differentiator.”
+It can be tough to get the first job out of university and a student job can be a real differentiator.”

 What skills do think are the most important ones in the first 5 years of your career?

-“In general, then I think the most important thing is to gain as much work experience as possible in the early stage of your career.
-So just having a full time job is probably the key thing in my opinion.”
+“In general, I think the most important thing is to gain as much work experience as possible in the early stage of your career.
+So just having a full-time job is probably the key thing in my opinion.”

-“In relation to graduate jobs specifically then I have seen some individuals struggle with the transition from being a graduate to becoming a ‘normal’ full time employee.
-It can be difficult to go from being the centre of attention as part of the graduate programme to suddenly just being one of many thousand employees.”
+“Concerning graduate jobs specifically then I have seen some individuals struggle with the transition from being a graduate to becoming a ‘normal’ full-time employee.
+It can be difficult to go from being the center of attention as part of the graduate program to suddenly just being one of the many.”

 In terms of competencies Johan points to the following three as the key ones: